When measuring your carbon footprint your will eventually come across the terms spend-based vs activity-based carbon accounting.

 Both methods aim to quantify greenhouse gas (GHG) emissions but use different data sources and focus on different aspects of the carbon accounting process.
+We will look at each one more closely below.

 Spend-based carbon accounting is usually used for quick top-down estimates of the overall footprint or when specific data is hard to obtain.
+It is a cost and time-saving approach but not as accurate.

 Ultimately, the choice should depend on the desired level of accuracy and granularity, as well as the availability of data and resources.